 Are you hiring entry- to mid-level workers and wondering if they will get along with the team management?
 Evaluating a candidate’s ability to process and follow instructions correctly can help you find out.

-The Following Instructions test assesses candidates’ ability to understand and follow visual, written, and verbal instructions in a variety of contexts and in many different forms.
+The Understanding Instructions test assesses candidates’ ability to understand and follow visual, written, and verbal instructions in a variety of contexts and in many different forms.
 It can be useful for many sectors, such as manufacturing, construction, maintenance, and services.

 You should use the Reading Comprehension test to screen candidates for roles that involve processing, evaluating, and recalling written information.